wfordh/fantasy_football_projections/README.md

 4. tests
 5. fancy code coverage stuff
 6. CBS projections need some private helper methods for checking inputs such as ytd/restofseason and constructing the URL
+7. add print methods to sleeper_api_wrapper to match the sleeper docs
+8. Maybe add type hints to it, too.
+Mypy?